DEEP DIVE

 What Comes Next?

 The post-pandemic crime snapback suggests that the long-term decline remains intact.
-The 2024 data shows violent crime 5.4% below 2023 and murder 15.7% below 2023.
-If these trends continue, the US could see its lowest crime rates since the 1960s within a few years.
+If current trends continue, the US could see its lowest crime rates since the 1960s within a few years.

 The bottom line: America is much safer than most people realize, and getting safer.
 That's worth knowing — and worth celebrating — even as we continue working on the problems that remain.